 You can also go for the dairy-free option.
 Replace milk with rice milk or soy.
-Avoid using full-fat coconut milk as the cornbread may turn out to be greasy due to the rich fat content.
+Avoid using full-fat coconut milk as the cornbread may be greasy due to its rich fat content.

 Yes!
 You can choose your preferred oi in this very adaptable recipe.
-Try any other mild oil like avocado oil, canola oil, or even melted butter!
+Try any other mild oil like avocado, canola, or even melted butter!

-You can make a perfect cornbread using a cast iron skillet just like they were made in the traditional days.
+You can make a perfect cornbread using a cast iron skillet, just like they were made in the traditional days.
 A 9/10-inch cast iron pan is perfect for the recipe.
-The only thing to notice is that you have to grease the pan very well.
+The only thing to notice is that you must grease the pan very well.
 Cornbread made in a cast-iron skillet will have a beautiful crusty exterior.

-You can also bake them in a 9-inch cake pan and even a glass dish if you prefer.
-When baked in a glass dish, the crust will be a little more golden brown all the way through.
+You can also bake them in a 9-inch cake pan and even a glass dish.
+The crust will be golden brown all through when baked in a glass dish.
 Either way, you’ll have an amazing baked cornbread.

 Leftover cornbread is a rare occurrence when you make cornbread following this great recipe.
 Even if there is, do not throw out that piece of delicious goodness, for you can easily store it in your fridge and eat it later.

 Wrap the leftover piece with plastic or foil and tuck them away in a plastic zipper bag.
-Do not forget to consume it within 3 days.
+Do not forget to consume it within three days.

-Or, you can store them at room temperature in a zip lock bag if you’ll eat them within a day.
+Or, you can store them at room temperature in a zip lock bag if you eat them within a day.

 Yes!
 It is possible to freeze your cornbread and store it away.
-Just wrap them up tightly in a foil and put them in a freezer bag and freeze.
+Just wrap them up tightly in foil, put them in a freezer bag, and freeze them.
 The cornbread is going to last longer there in the freezer.

 Cornbread tastes best when reheated in the oven.
 Preheat the oven to 350 F. Cover your cornbread with aluminum foil in a baking pan as it prevents the top from burning.
 After 10-15 minutes, remove the baking pan and top it with creamy butter.
 Your leftover cornbread is ready to be devoured!